felixbruckmaier/aquacrop/README.md

 ## Supplementary_Resources
 _Background/ motivation for developing the tool, and its description and testing:_
 - Bruckmaier, F. (2022), ‘Development of a Matlab tool for automatic sensitivity and uncertainty analysis of the AquaCrop-OS model in data-scarce regions’.
 [Unpublished master's thesis].
 Chair of Hydrology and River Basin Management, TUM Department of Civil, Geo and Environmental Engineering, Technical University of Munich.
-Available at: [http://dx.doi.org/10.13140/RG.2.2.15557.93920](http://dx.doi.org/10.13140/RG.2.2.35402.13765).
+Available at: [http://dx.doi.org/10.13140/RG.2.2.35402.13765](http://dx.doi.org/10.13140/RG.2.2.35402.13765).

 _Background/ motivation for developing the tool - in more detail:_
-- Bruckmaier, F. (2021), ‘Quantification of yield loss due to water and temperaturestress with AquaCrop for wheat in Northern India’.
+- Bruckmaier, F. (2021), ‘Quantification of yield loss due to water and temperature stress with AquaCrop for wheat in Northern India’.
 [Unpublished study project].
 Chair of Hydrology and River Basin Management, TUM Department of Civil, Geo and Environmental Engineering, Technical University of Munich.
 Available at: [http://dx.doi.org/10.13140/RG.2.2.15557.93920](http://dx.doi.org/10.13140/RG.2.2.15557.93920).